Table of Contents

 The mountain guides know the trails like the back of their hands and offer tours that were tailormade for avid hikers.
 For stunning views of the Aiguille du Midi, visitors can hop on a lift from Chamonix to spend an afternoon capturing the breathtaking glaciers with their cameras.

-Colmar is one of the most beautiful French countryside towns in the Alsace region that has also managed to survive World War II.
+Colmar is one of the most beautiful French countryside towns in the Alsace region.
+It has also managed to survive World War II.
 The town was once home to wealthy merchants who used its canals to transport goods to other villages in the area.
 Nowadays, the area known as Little Venice is lined with pastel stucco houses and a wide array of cafes and restaurants.